 MIN 530 introduces the student to concepts of “ministry calling”, “ministry discernment” and the nature of vocational ministry.
 Additionally, the student will discuss the “character of the minister” and the theo-ethical concerns that affect the minister and ministry.
 Core for all MA ministry majors.

 Introduction to pastoral care is an important aspect of pastoral ministry, including self-evaluation, exploration of human spiritual/emotional frailty, practice of basic techniques, and understanding movement toward both personal and familial wholeness.

 MIN 532 is an introductory course to pastoral ministry through studying its biblical-theological foundations and practical responsibilities.
 Students will learn how to shepherd and provide effective leadership in a local church or parachurch context.

 MIN 534 introduces the student to ministries for the “Next Generation” – young men and women from ages of 18-27.
 It includes a study of their cognitive processes, familial stresses, physical evolution, cultural orientation, political dispositions, and theological awareness.

 - MIN 535Focus: Ministry to Youth

-Building on the foundation of MIN 533, MIN 535 familiarizes the student with the various forms of ministry to youth (ages 12-18).
+MIN 535 familiarizes the student with the various forms of ministry to youth (ages 12-18).
 No other stage of a human being’s life witnesses the physical, emotional, and spiritual life changes as does the “youth” category.
 This sub-group of the Next-Generation are a crucial demographic when regarding the future of the local church.
-The course builds on the knowledge of MIN 533, and focuses on the student’s creation of meaningful ministry for these young men and women.
+The course focuses on the student’s creation of meaningful ministry for these young men and women.